Draya Michele Stuns In Tiny Blue Bikini That Leaves Little To The Imagination

 One follower pointed out how effortlessly gorgeous the model was and wondered how it felt to maintain this figure with minimal effort.

 “Sis you don’t even gotta do much.
-How it feel to wake up like dih?” the fan asked.
+How it feel to wake up like dih?” they asked.

-“Beautiful queen,” another added.
+“Beautiful queen,” added another.

-The designer’s Instagram story featured her in a rare trip out of the house as she posted several videos that documented her latest trip to the grocery store where she wore a baggy blue t-shirt, white linen pants and a face mask.
+The designer’s Instagram story featured her in a rare trip out of the house as she posted several videos that documented her latest trip to the grocery store.
+She wore a baggy blue t-shirt, white linen pants, and a face mask in the clips.

-A few days ago Michele posed in nothing but a mini skirt as she used just her arms to cover herself for the camera.
+That footage showed the star decidedly more covered up than she usually is.
+For example, a few days ago, Michele posed in nothing but a miniskirt as she used just her arms to cover herself for the camera.